Basic Database Access¶

 from simmate.database import connect

-# and now you can import tables in this module
+# now you can import tables in this module

 from simmate.database.workflow_results import MITStaticEnergy